Drunken Cranberry Sauce

 Combine the cranberries with the rum, orange juice and brown sugar in a large saucepan.
 Heat over medium heat.

 Cook until the cranberries have popped (watch out! they’ll be hot!) and the sauce begins thickening.
+You may stir it with a your favorite cooking spoon.

 This takes around 10 minutes, depending on how hot your stove gets and how evenly your pan cooks.